retest/recheck-junit-jupiter-extension/README.md

 Recheck JUnit extension uses JUnit's extension mechanism.
 It can be used by adding `@ExtendWith(RecheckExtension.class)` to your test class.

 ### Prerequisites
 Requires at least JUnit Jupiter.
+For JUnit 4 support look at [recheck extension for JUnit 4](https://github.com/retest/recheck-junit-4-extension)